Made in Cincinnati

 To add to the charm, the show is narrated by a personified flying Lego pig, which is an object from the Cincinnati Museum Center’s collection.
 Several other objects from the museum’s collection are also featured throughout the show, including a giant cast-fab ladle from a Cincinnati foundry.
 As the museum’s director put it, the show is a “love letter to Cincinnati.”

-Producer, Director, Sound Designer, Media and System Design
+Producer, Creative and Technical Direction, Editing, Sound Design, Lighting, Media and System Design

 Editor: Ned Hurley